ClimateImpactLab/energy-code-release-2020/4_misc/outreach/press/readme.txt

 Details about the units :

-1. Change in energy consumption (units: Gigajoules/kwh): Projected per capita change in electricity or other energy consumed under climate change vs no climate change.
+1. Change in energy consumption (units: Gigajoules or kWh): Projected per capita change in electricity or other fuels consumed due to climate change.
 These values are based upon emissions scenario RCP 4.5 or RCP 8.5, socioeconomic scenario SSP3 (from the IIASA Shared Socioeconomic Pathways database), and are climate model-weighted means over 33 climate models.
-Quantiles are calculated using delta-method projection output.
+Quantiles are calculated using the delta method along with Newton's method.
 Impacts aggregated at a higher geographical level than impact region are population-weighted averages of the corresponding impact region-level estimates (there are 24,378 impact regions across the globe).

-2. Change in energy costs as % GDP (units: percent): Projected change in energy cost (both electricity and other energy) due to climate change as a percentage of projected global GDP.
+2. Change in energy expenditures as % GDP (units: percent): Projected change in energy expenditures (both electricity and other fuels) due to climate change as a percentage of projected global GDP.
 Future prices are assumed to grow at 1.4% per year.
-These values are based upon emissions scenario RCP 4.5 or RCP 8.5, socioeconomic scenario SSP3 (from the IIASA Shared Socioeconomic Pathways database), and are climate model-weighted means over 33 climate models.
-Quantiles are calculated using delta-method projection output.
-Damages and GDP used to construct percentages are aggregated to higher geographical levels as totals of the corresponding impact region-level estimates (there are 24,378 impact regions across the globe).
+These values are based upon emissions scenario RCP 4.5 or RCP 8.5, socioeconomic scenario SSP3 (from the IIASA Shared Socioeconomic Pathways database), and are climate model-weighted mean estimates over 33 climate models.
+Quantiles are calculated using the delta method along with Newton's method.
+Expenditure changes and GDP used to construct percentages are aggregated to higher geographical levels as totals of the corresponding impact region-level estimates (there are 24,378 impact regions across the globe).